craigsturgis/craigsturgisdotcom-netlify/src/pages/personal/index.md

 templateKey: about-page
 title: 'My Family, My Community, and Me'
 ---
-I live on the Northeast side of Indianapolis with my wife Kelsey in our house full of rescue dogs and cats.
+I live on the Northeast side of Indianapolis with my wife Kelsey and our son Lincoln in our house full of rescue dogs and cats.
 Follow me on [instagram](https://www.instagram.com/craigsturgis/) and you'll catch a glimpse of the zoo.

 ### Community